 Energy-saving measures and end-of-year building closure implemented again

-This summer and in the winter, WUR is continuing its ‘Turn it down a notch’ campaign.
+This fall and winter, WUR is continuing its ‘Turn it down a notch’ campaign.
 These energy-saving measures will mean limited cooling and heating of the buildings.
 And together, we'll continue to ensure that lights and devices are only on when necessary.
 As in the past two years, many of the WUR buildings will be closed during the year-end period.
 In this article, we will explain more about this measure.

 A summary of the building closure